barebox/barebox/Documentation/devicetree/bindings/power/restart.rst

 System Restart Controllers
 ==========================

-In addition to upstream bindings, following properties are understood:
+In addition to upstream bindings, the following properties are understood:

 Optional properties: